UCONN

 The text format for HTTP was named HTML, for HyperText Mark-up Language.

-HTML was based on SGML (Standard Generalized Mark-up Language), agreed upon method for marking up text into structural units.
+HTML was based on SGML (Standard Generalized Mark-up Language), an agreed upon method for marking up text into structural units.

 SGML implemented on any machine.